Hot Fuzz (soundtrack): Themes

 The song selection also includes some police-themed titles, including Supergrass' "Caught by the Fuzz" as well as "Here Come the Fuzz", which was specially composed for the film by The Jon Spencer Blues Explosion.
 The film score also references and parodies the scores from action films, with the song "Lethal Fuzz", containing samples of the music used in promotional trailers from the first four films of the Lethal Weapon series.

 Credits

 American film director Robert Rodriguez contributed to the film's score, and is acknowledged in the UK album's liner notes.

-The liner notes also credit music supervisor Nick Angel (the person who Simon Pegg's character is named after) and film director Edgar Wright as executive producers, while British mashup and breakbeat DJ Osymyso (Mark Nicholson) is credited as producer.
+The liner notes also credit music supervisor Nick Angel (the person who Simon Pegg's character is named after) and the film's director Edgar Wright as executive producers, while British mashup and breakbeat DJ Osymyso (Mark Nicholson) is credited as producer.
 Kathy Nelson is listed as Executive producer in charge of music at Universal Pictures: Osymyso had previously worked with Pegg and Wright on their previous film, Shaun of the Dead.